wewnumam/wewnumam.github.io/content/about.en.md

 📚 I love phylosophy.

-🧑‍💻 I'm presistent in programming.
+🧑‍💻 I'm presistent in software development.

 🏷 I create value from content and design.